 Export Finance Australia provides financing solutions for Australian exporters and interests, including overseas infrastructure development that delivers benefits to Australia.

-Export Finance Australia’s total actual assets were just under $3.4 billion, with 32 per cent attributable to loans and receivables (excluding loans to the National Interest Account) and 26 per cent attributable to investment securities.
-Total revenue was $99.2 million, with interest income, representing 46 per cent and the fair value movement in third party loans and guarantees attributable to 36 per cent, as shown in Figure 5.
+Export Finance Australia’s total actual assets for 202223 were $3.6 billion, with 32 per cent attributable to loans and receivables (excluding loans to the National Interest Account) and 22 per cent attributable to investment securities.
+Total revenue was $242.8 million, with interest income, representing 59 per cent and the fair value movement in third party loans and guarantees attributable to 19 per cent, as shown in Figure 5.

 Figure 5: Export Finance Australia’s actual financial statements by category ($’000)

-- The valuation and impairment of loans, guarantees, and available-for-sale investments, due to the judgements and estimates applied to calculate the balances.
+• The valuation and impairment of loans, guarantees, and other investments, due to the judgements and estimates applied to calculate the balances.

-- The recognition of interest income earned on interest-bearing financial assets, due to the significant balance of this account.
+• The recognition of interest income earned on interest-bearing financial assets, due to the significant balance.